pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ## Make apples keep falling

-We're going to change the game so that the score-keeper is in charge of making the apple fall from the sky.
+We’re going to change the game so that the score-keeper is in charge of making the apple fall from the sky.
 It will do this by broadcasting a message every time the apple should fall.

 For the Apple script, this means that the script should _not_ run when the green flag is clicked.
-Instead it should run when it receives a message, let's say `drop-apple`.
+Instead it should run when it receives a message, let’s say `"drop-apple"`.

 {{< learner-task >}}

-Change the hat-block of the Apple's script so that the script runs when the Apple receives the message `drop-apple` (and not when the green flag is clicked).
+Change the hat-block of the Apple's script so that the script runs when the Apple receives the message `"drop-apple"` (instead of when the green flag is clicked).

 {{< learner-task-help >}}